Celebrating and promoting the best in UK prisons, probation and youth justice

-COMMENDEE 2019-20: Keith started working at HMYOI Wetherby in 1978, and for the last decade his relationship with Wetherby has continued as a volunteer, leading and delivering a drill course for young offenders.
-Several offenders shared warm testimony about the highly positive impact the work done by Keith – often described as “the granddad they never had” – has had on them.
+Keith started working at HMYOI Wetherby in 1978, and for the last ten years his relationship with the establishment has continued as a volunteer, leading and delivering a drill course for young offenders.

 “He has a plethora of experience when it comes to Military based foot drill.
 He is intelligent, loyal, dedicated to those he looks after and has a proactive caring approach with sound unbiased judgements to all decisions he makes.
 He volunteers his free time whatever the circumstances fully understanding the needs of the young people he cares for.
 You can see him spending time listening to and giving advice where required.
 It has been said by those he cares for that he is like the ‘granddad they never had!’”

 Michael describes Keith’s teaching style as “methodical, with elements of his humour, and full of positive energy to the people he teaches which in turn has a positive impact on the young people’s learning experience.
 [He] is a real role model to the young people.”

 Daily duties include teaching up to a dozen young people “foot drill and the finer points of social etiquette traditions and history in such a manner that young people can understand and relate to.”
 Michael also says Keith “ensures all the young people pass the drill elements of the course first time.
 He has provided displays of this foot drill at the open days and directly to parents, senior managers and high-profile visitors to the Establishment… The standard is outstanding and the young people show off skills and uniforms to their families with obvious pride.”